bagisto/user-guide/docs/2.3.0/customer/README.md

 It helps other customers with the selection of the product.
 A customer review is an evaluation of a product or service made by someone who has purchased and used or had experience with, a product or service.
 Customer reviews are a form of customer feedback on electronic commerce and online shopping sites.

+### GDPR Request

+ The General Data Protection Regulation (GDPR) is a comprehensive European law designed to protect users' personal data by enforcing strict guidelines on data collection, processing, and storage.
+For eCommerce businesses, GDPR compliance is not just a legal requirement but a fundamental step toward building customer trust and ensuring data security.

+ Under GDPR, customers are granted specific rights over their personal information.
+The Right to Access empowers users to request a complete record of the data stored about them, ensuring transparency in how businesses handle personal information.
+Additionally, the Right to be Forgotten allows customers to request the permanent deletion of their data, reinforcing their control over personal information.

+ For eCommerce platforms, compliance involves implementing robust data protection measures, such as encrypted data storage, explicit consent mechanisms, and transparent privacy policies.